Markov Chain-based Policies for Multi-stage Stochastic Integer Linear Programming with an Application to Disaster Relief Logistics: Aggregation Framework for Integer State Variables

 \section{Aggregation Framework for Integer State Variables}

-This section describes the proposed aggregation framework to generate informative policies for a class of MSILP problems.
-As previously mentioned, the main idea is to aggregate integer state variables in the MSILP by leveraging the structure of the underlying stochastic process.
+This section describes the proposed aggregation framework to generate informative policies for a class of MSILP problems, \Merve{with} the main idea \Merve{of aggregating} integer state variables in the MSILP by leveraging the structure of the underlying stochastic process.